 !chmod [permission] [path to file]

-Wrapping With How to Use SFTP to Transfer Files
+Wrapping With the Use of SFTP to Transfer Files

-Using secure file transfer protocols like SFTP is essential for protecting sensitive data as data security.
+Using secure file transfer protocols like SFTP is vital for data security.
 That becomes a major priority in today’s connected society.
-We have shown how easy it is to use SFTP to create a secure connection between a local machine and a distant server throughout this article.
-Users can reliably transfer files without risking data integrity or falling prey to potential security concerns by putting the best practices recommended here into effect.
+This article shows how easy it is to use SFTP.
+It creates a secure connection between a local machine and a distant server.
+By following these best practices, users can transfer files safely.
+It will ensure data integrity and avoid security risks.

-Remember that having a secure password, upgrading software often.
+Remember that having a secure password and upgrading software often is important.
 Following security recommendations will help to protect your data during SFTP file transfers.
-Accept SFTP as a trustworthy and secure means for file transfers, and take aggressive steps to safeguard your digital assets.
-Hope this helped you with how to use SFTP to transfer Files.
+Accept SFTP as a secure way to transfer files.
+Take strong steps to protect your digital assets.
+Hope this helps you with how to use SFTP to transfer files.